 TITLE Studio Shop Maintenance Specialist

 MAJOR ADMINISTRATOR Dean

-The Studio Shop Maintenance Specialist oversees, repairs, and maintains the photographic equipment and mechanical and power electronic equipment/tools in the studio areas of the Art and Design department and is responsible for the mitigation, monitoring, and resolution of safety issues related to student tool usage, signage, hazardous materials, and tool and equipment maintenance and operation.
-The Studio Shop Maintenance Specialist builds and repairs facilities, such as storage cabinets, as needed and coordinates with the Director of Environmental Management in the monitoring and disposing of hazardous materials.
+The Studio Shop Maintenance Specialist oversees the operations of the Art Supply Shop, maintains inventory and prices, places orders, reconciles procurement card purchases, and supervises the student employees staffing the Art Supply Shop.
+The Studio Shop Maintenance Specialist oversees, repairs, and maintains the equipment and tools in the studio areas of the Art and Design department and is responsible for the mitigation, monitoring, and resolution of safety issues related to hazardous materials and tool and equipment maintenance.
+The Studio Shop Maintenance Specialist builds and repairs facilities as needed and coordinates with the Director of Environmental Management in the monitoring and disposing of hazardous materials.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A high school diploma or the equivalent is required; a degree in one of the art and design disciplines is preferred.

 Experience: At least two years of practical work experience in the maintenance and repair of photographic equipment and/or mechanical and power tools is required.
 Knowledge and experience in monitoring and the disposal of hazardous waste is preferred.
 Knowledge of photographic equipment and art supplies is preferred.

 Skills: General mechanical ability is required which includes skill in the use of electrical test equipment and small hand and power tools, mechanical equipment, and materials applicable to the mechanical trades.
 The ability to interpret wiring diagrams, blueprints, and schematics is required.
 The ability to read and understand repair manuals and specifications is required.
 Effective verbal and written communications skills are required.